-7.8 Auto-Change Directory
+7.8.
+Auto-Change Directory

 Control what Rockbox does when it reaches the end of a directory.
-If AUTO-CHANGE DIRECTORY is set to YES, Rockbox will continue to the next directory.
-If AUTO-CHANGE DIRECTORY is set to No, playback will stop at the end of the current playlist.
-Using the Random feature requires you to first generate a folder list via the Random Folder Advance Configuration plugin (see section 11.4.13 (page 115)).
+If AUTO-CHANGE DI-RECTORY is set to YES, Rockbox will continue to the next directory.
+If AUTO-CHANGE DIRECTORY is set to NO, playback will stop at the end of the current playlist.
+Using the RANDOM feature requires you to first generate a folder list via the Random Folder Advance Configuration plugin (see section 12.4.13 (page 131)).

-Note: You must have the REPEAT option set to No for AUTO-CHANGE DIRECTORY to function properly.
+Note: You must have the REPEAT option set to NO for AUTO-CHANGE DIRECTORY to function properly.

 Note: This feature only works when songs have been played from the file browser.
-Using it with the database may cause unexpected behavior.
+Using it with the database may cause unexpected behaviour.